Ukraine city takes more hits as apartment attack deaths rise - NewsBreak

 “They have used many drones against civilian targets in rear areas, likely hoping to generate nonlinear effects through terror.
 Such efforts are not succeeding,” analysts at the think tank wrote.

-In other Moscow-annexed areas, Russia's Defense Ministry reported Friday that its forces had repelled Ukrainian advances near the city of Lyman and retaken three villages elsewhere in the eastern Donetsk region.
-The ministry said Russian forces also had prevented Ukrainian troops from advancing on several villages in the Kherson region.

-Some of the Russian military’s equipment and weapons is getting into Ukrainians’ hands.
-Ukraine’s ability to capture and put back into service Russian tanks and other equipment has become an important factor in its counteroffensive.
+Meanwhile, Ukraine’s ability to capture and put back into service Russian tanks and other equipment continues to be an important factor in its forces’ push to repel the invasion.

-Britain’s Ministry of Defense said Friday that Ukrainian forces have captured at least 440 tanks and about 650 armored vehicles since the war started Feb.
-24.
+Ukrainian forces have captured at least 440 tanks and about 650 armored vehicles since the start of the war, Britain’s Ministry of Defense said Friday.

-Putin ordered a partial mobilization of Russian army reservists last month to reinforce manpower on the front lines in Ukraine.
-Mistakes have dogged the call-up, however, and tens of thousands of would-be fighters have fled Russia.

-Russia has been so desperate for troop reinforcements that it’s turned to unusual sources.
-The Ukrainian military said Friday that 500 former criminals have been mobilized to reinforce Russian ranks in the eastern Donetsk region, where Ukrainian forces have retaken some territory.
-Officers drawn from law enforcement are commanding the new units, the military said.
+The Ukrainian military also said Friday that 500 former criminals have been mobilized to reinforce Russian ranks in the eastern Donetsk region, where Ukrainian forces have retaken some territory.
+The new units are commanded by officers drawn from law enforcement, the military said.

-Russian state news agency Tass reported Friday that a court in the Russian city of Penza had dismissed the first case against a Russian man called up to serve but who refused.
-The 32-year-old man's lawyers had argued that the law under which he was charged applies only to conscription evaders, not those subject to the partial mobilization.

-In another sign of trouble, reports have surfaced of poor training and supplies for the new troops.
-The supply problems appeared to be so severe that at least two Russian cities — St. Petersburg and Nizhny Novgorod — announced Friday they were canceling their Russian New Year's and Christmas celebrations and redirecting the money saved to buy supplies for mobilized troops.
+U.S. President Joe Biden warned Thursday that Putin has driven the risk of nuclear "Armageddon" to the highest level since the 1962 Cuban Missile Crisis.
+Russian officials have spoken of the possibility of using tactical nuclear weapons to defend Russia's territory, including the newly annexed regions of Ukraine.

+Speaking at a fundraiser for the Democratic Senatorial Campaign Committee, Biden said Putin was “not joking when he talks about the use of tactical nuclear weapons or biological or chemical weapons.”

 Associated Press writer Hanna Arhirova in Ukraine contributed to this report.